Frequently Asked Questions (FAQ) on the PhD program, including application and admission and student life

 Application Requirements & Admission Process

 If you want to do a PhD program at ISTA, you need to have a bachelor’s or a master’s degree in science.
-You will be asked to submit proof of your previous degree(s) when you apply.
+You will need submit transcripts and degree certificates of all your previous degree(s) when applying.

 Students who have a bachelor’s or a master’s degree in the following (or related interdisciplinary) areas are eligible to apply:

-• and interdisciplinary or related areas (f.ex. biochemistry, engineering, medicine, pharmacy, etc.)
+- and interdisciplinary or related areas (f.ex. biochemistry, engineering, medicine, pharmacy, statistics, etc.)

-Please have a look at the research groups of ISTA to see if your skills and interests match one or more of those groups.
-The research interests of successful applicants need to match those of the research done at the Institute.
+Please have a look at the to see if your skills and interests match one or more of those groups.

 Download the instructions manual here.